-The Library's deposits are all on deposit with Chemical Bank and Fifth Third Bank.
+The Library's deposits are all on deposit with Chemical Bank.

 Custodial credit risk - deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
-As of December 31, 2017, \$2,007,088 of the Library's bank balance of \$2,531,397 was exposed to custodial credit risk because it was uninsured and uncollateralized.
-The risk is absorbed by the Library's Building Capital Projects Fund.
+As of December 31, 2019, none of the

+Library's bank balance of \$78,760 was exposed to custodial credit risk because it was insured and collateralized.
 Although the Library's investment policy does not directly address custodial credit risk, it typically limits its exposure by controlling who holds the Library's deposits.